Spiritual Minute: Mary Our Little Daughter!

 Doesn’t God hide from our senses even in the Eucharist?
 What is this?
 This is the Body, Blood, Soul and Divinity of Jesus Christ hidden under the appearance of bread.
 This is a miracle: the Eucharist appears to be bread WITHOUT THE PRESENCE OF BREAD.
 The Eucharist is not both bread and Christ’s body, but rather miraculously only appears as bread, something that it IS NOT IN ANY WAY.
 In every way the Eucharist is substantially Christ’s Body, his entire being.
 But in order to reveal himself to us in this most profound way, a foretaste of heaven, he has hidden himself from our senses.

 This is why in the Roman Rite we look to the East, to the risen Christ, during the time when the Priest confects the Eucharist (this is not limited to the Traditional Latin Mass but can also take place during the Novus Ordo).
 It is not by looking first to each other that we come to know and to love Christ, but rather by looking first to Christ and then to one another.
 We Love God firstly, and then, with the love that God gives to us we love our neighbor.
 Furthermore, the invisible become visible to the eyes of our soul by recognizing that we cannot see the Eucharist by depending on our senses, but rather by opening our deepest heart to Christ who is revealing himself to us by hiding himself from our senses.
-I believe for this reason in the years to come we will see a return to the Ad Orientem celebration of the Eucharist, not only in the spread of the TLM but in the return to this form of worship in the Ordinary Form as well.
+I believe for this reason in the years to come we will see a return to the Ad Orientem worship of the Eucharist during the consecration, in the return to this form of worship in the Ordinary Form.
 I believe this more than anything else is the key to liturgical renewal.

 “Then the people of Israel shall turn back and seek the LORD, their God, and David, their king; They shall come trembling to the LORD and to his bounty, in the last days” (Hosea 3:5).